gregvissing/front-row-greg/content/posts/web-accessibility.md

 ## What is Accessibility?

 Accessibility is defined as the availability to every individual regardless of disability, situation or other factors.

+## Who all is involved in Accessibility?

+## What company types are most at Risk?